-In a strange chateau, a man insists to a woman that they have met before.
+In a strange and isolated chateau, a man becomes acquainted with a woman and insists that they have met before.
 (94 mins.)

 “ Often mentioned as a conundrum of a movie, the label always surprises me.
 Robbe-Grillet (along with fellow noveau roman writer/director Marguerite Duras) was a human being like you and me, and you can't wipe that out of your writing.
 This would make a very good double-bill with Detruire dit-elle, also on this list, both noveau roman films are about having the will to live, and the will to love.
 I have never seen anything by Duras and Robbe-Grillet that wasn't plain on the nose on my face.
 Maybe people are treating the films like thousand piece jigsaw puzzles of raindrops.
 But the solution is written on the box.